Built,

 Sue (1926-1998), Frontier Town was not only a noted summer tourist

 attraction, it was a grand example of American folk art.
-It

-and is closed to the public.
+is now a private residence and is closed to the public.
+The

 built the attraction almost single-handedly from boulders and